-The Aging Studies concentration helps students gain a better understanding of the challenges and opportunities that affect aging populations.
+The Health Integration and Healthy Aging concentration helps students gain a better understanding of the challenges and opportunities that affect aging populations.
 Increasingly, care of aging populations requires the collaboration of an interprofessional health care team.
 The knowledge acquired in this concentration helps students become a confident member of an interprofessional health care team.
 The concentration also allows students to consider innovative solutions for delivering quality health care to the elderly.

 Some students may have a hard time deciding which concentration to choose.
 How can a student decide if this topic is the best fit for them?

 Students should consider their future professional interests.
-Because many areas of medicine include disorders associated with aging, the Aging Studies concentration is useful across many medical disciplines.
+Because many areas of medicine include disorders associated with aging, the Health Integration and Healthy Aging concentration is useful across many medical disciplines.